danja/farelo/projects/montagne/index.md

 Montagnier received a Nobel Prize for discovering HIV.

 Resonance - unlikely because of wavelengths.
 Dilution results - unlikely because studies around homeopathy have not provided any credible positive results.

+## Hypothesis for the Original Results

+Many years ago one of the authors used a Soundblaster soundcard (as used in the original research) for music recording in his flat in Buxton, Derbyshire.
+There was a taxi service nearby in the Market Place.
+Many recordings were disrupted by radio communications between the service and their drivers.
+The soundcard, despite being mounted inside a computer cabinet, was prone to receiving spurious electromagnetic signals.
+By the design of the interface (and subsequent processing) any spurious signals would be interpreted as being within the audio range.
+Shielding of the receptor coil in a VLF radio receiver would not be any protection from environmental noise further down the line.